25prabhu10/notes/docs/Languages/C Sharp/C Sharp.md

   Console.WriteLine (result);
   ```

-- And when calling a method with multiple out parameters, you can discard ones you’re uninterested in with the underscore character:
+- And when calling a method with multiple out parameters, you can discard ones you're uninterested in with the underscore character:

   ```csharp
   SomeBigMethod (out _, out _, out _, out int x, out _, out _, out _);